confluentinc/examples/multiregion/docs/multiregion.rst

 Start Docker Compose
 ~~~~~~~~~~~~~~~~~~~~~

-Start Docker Compose by running the following command:
+Run the following command:

 .. code-block:: bash

    docker-compose up -d

-You should see the following Docker containers with
+You should see the following Docker containers with ``docker-compose ps``:
-``docker-compose ps``:

 .. code-block:: text